Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 You can notice the "PingAmount" value has indeed been saved under the contract "egld-ping-pong".

-Lady and Gentleman, it is now time to wrap things up and go towards the 👉 {doc}`conclusion of this tutorial<conclusion>` 🏁
+Ladies and Gentlemen, it is now time to wrap things up and go towards the 👉 {doc}`conclusion of this tutorial<conclusion>` 🏁